-Many people cannot get the idea into their heads that society was not created nor is run by a single authority.
-Now someone objected to this idea once by saying that since God created everything, He is effectively the creator of society as well.
+Many people cannot get the idea into their heads that society was not created and is not run by a single authority.
+Now someone objected to this idea once by saying that since God created everything, He is effectively the creator of society, as well.

 The same is true of the growth of markets.
 Agricultural inventions in the middle ages allowed more than minimal food to be grown, thus allowing people to travel.
 They traveled to the chief trading centers and brought back things never before available to people in the medieval non-coastal areas.
 They erected bazaars, where consumers visited and bought things that enhanced their quality of life.
 These turned into towns when the patterns of trade became habitual, and some towns eventually became cities.